Treating Vertebrobasilar insufficiency, vertebrobasilar artery insufficiency, rotational vertebral artery occlusion syndrome, or Bow Hunter Syndrome

-With normal neck rotation (i.e. looking over your shoulder), C1 rotates over the dens (the “pivot” or Odontoid Process) of C2 that makes head rotation possible.
+With normal neck rotation (i.e. looking over your shoulder), C1 rotates over the dens (the “pivot” or Odontoid Process) of C2 that making head rotation possible.
 This simple rotation can partially compress the vertebral arteries (more specifically, the artery on the same side you are looking over) with normal movement.
 In someone with an unstable cervical spine who suffers from neck hypermobility, this can occur on a more regular basis and cause many of the symptoms we described above.
-One of the most common symptoms in vertebrobasilar insufficiency is drop attacks, which as we mentioned above, can cause the person to suddenly fall to the ground without warning (but remains conscious).
+One of the most common symptoms of vertebrobasilar insufficiency is drop attacks, which as we mentioned above, can cause the person to suddenly fall to the ground without warning (but remains conscious).
 It has been proposed that drop attacks may occur from transient loss of blood flow to the brain stem (from the vertebral arteries).

 As we also mentioned above, other symptoms include dizziness, fainting, blurred vision, visual and auditory disturbances, flushing, sweating, tearing of the eyes, runny nose, vertigo, numbness and tingling, and difficulty swallowing or talking.
-It should be noted that instability along any of the entire cervical spine can cause kinking of the vertebral arteries as they travel through each vertebrae, but it is often related to the upper cervical spine.
+It should be noted that instability along any of the entire cervical spine can cause kinking of the vertebral arteries as they travel through each vertebra, but it is often related to the upper cervical spine.

-The medical literature treats Vertebrobasilar insufficiency and Hunter Bow Syndrome as a “somewhat” or “extremely rare” disorders.
+The medical literature treats Vertebrobasilar insufficiency and Hunter Bow Syndrome as “somewhat” or “extremely rare” disorders.
 Yet here you are with drop attacks, dizzy spells, and related symptoms.
 There is very little research on treatment options other than case histories presented to illustrate the difficulty and confusion surrounding these cases.
 We are going to present the evidence that vertebrae instability through compromise or weakening of the cervical ligaments and tendon attachment between muscle and vertebrae are in play.

 Decompression and Cervical Fusion surgery

-In the medical journal Stroke, (2) surgeons from the Department of Neurology, Pusan National University Hospital in South Korea presented these findings:
+In the medical journal Stroke, (9) surgeons from the Department of Neurology, Pusan National University Hospital in South Korea presented these findings:

 - “On the basis of their safety, effectiveness, and good long-term outcome, surgical treatments, including cervical decompression or cervical spine fusion, have been recommended as the first-line treatment option for Rotational Vertebral Artery Occlusion.

 - Although cervical spine fusion provides complete relief of the symptoms and no re-occlusion of the Vertebral Artery, most patients experience a significantly restricted range of head motion postoperatively, which restrains daily activities.

 - Another alternative is endovascular stent placement in the unaffected Vertebral Artery to increase the blood flow during head rotation.
 However, its efficacy and long-term outcome remain uncertain, and it cannot be performed in all patients.”